ethanhillas/Atomic-Attack-Lab/README.md

 ```

 ### Recreate
 The `recreate` command provides a way to destroy and rebuild a specific module of Atomic Attack Lab infrastructure.
-During use of Atomic Attack Lab you may cause undesirable effects on victim machines and have to revert back a good state.
+During use of Atomic Attack Lab you may cause undesirable effects on your resources and have to revert.
 Instead of destroying all infrastructure and rebuilding, Atomic Attack Lab has the ability to rebuild a specific module of the infrastructure.
 Currently, the modules supported in the `recreate` command are Windows, Caldera, & OVPN.

 ```
 python3 atomic_attack_lab.py -c <conf_file>.yml recreate -m windows|caldera|ovpn